 Typically, most programs that choose to complete the assessment process for the Star Rated License will be assessed every 3 years, unless otherwise specified by their DCDEE Child Care Consultant.
 However, after a program’s star rating is issued, the program may decide to be re-assessed for a higher star rating.
 If the previous rating scale score was less than 4.0, on one or more assessments, the program may be eligible for a free re-assessment.
-If a program that scored at least 4.0 on each rating scale assessment wants to reapply for a higher star rating and requests an assessment, the facility will be responsible for the cost of the reassessment(s).
+If a program that scored at least 4.0 on each rating scale assessment wants to reapply for a higher star rating, the facility will be responsible for the cost of the re-assessment(s).
 It is important to discuss either option with your child care licensing consultant.

-To learn more about the use of the Rating Scales, such as its use in research or training, we recommend that you visit the scale author's website at: www.fpg.unc.edu
+To learn more about the Environment Rating Scales, such as the history or uses in other states, we recommend that you visit the authors' website at: www.ersi.info